 But then $f: B \rightarrow A_{i+1}$ is non-surjective elementary embedding of $B$ into (an isomorphic copy of) itself, which contradicts Lemma \ref{the_surjective_lemma}.

-We next prove that $T^+$ is not model complete and does not eliminate quantifiers.
-Let $A\oleq B\in \mathcal{K}$ be such that both $A$ and $B$ are non-degenerate, and suppose $\delta(A)<\delta(B)$ (these exists because trivial extensions are always strong and increase the value of $\delta$).
-Then, by \ref{assumptions:no_prime}(\hyperref[hopf]{C8}) there is an embedding $h:F(B)\to F(A) $.
-Notice that, if $F(B)\cong F(D)$, then by \ref{open.vs.delta}(d) we must have that $\delta(B)=\delta(D)$.
+We next prove that $T^+$ is not model complete and it does not eliminate quantifiers.
+Let $A\oleq B\in \mathcal{K}$ be such that $A$ and $B$ are non-degenerate (i.e., $F(A)\models T^+$ and $F(B)\models T^+$), and suppose $\delta(A)<\delta(B)$ (these exist because trivial extensions are always strong and increase the value of $\delta$).
+By \ref{assumptions:no_prime}(\hyperref[hopf]{C6}) there is an embedding $h:F(B)\to F(A) $.
+Notice that, if $F(B)\cong F(D)$, then by \ref{open.vs.delta}(c) we have that $\delta(B)=\delta(D)$.
 Therefore, by Lemma \ref{el_and_delta}, it follows that $h$ is not elementary, for otherwise we would have $\delta(B)\leq \delta(A)$.
-Thus $h$ is a non-elementary embedding from $F(B)$ into $F(A)$.
-This shows that $T^+$ is not model complete and, as a direct consequence, it does not eliminate quantifies. \end{proof}
+This shows that $T^+$ is not model complete and, as a consequence, it does not eliminate quantifies. \end{proof}